junxit/us-congress-bills-115/metadata.md

 - 2018-02-05 — Mr. Brady (TX) moved to suspend the rules and pass the bill, as amended.
 - 2018-02-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 396 - 0 (Roll no. 51). (text: CR H741-746)
 - 2018-02-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 396 - 0 (Roll no. 51).(text: CR H741-746)
+- 2018-02-06 — Received in the Senate and Read twice and referred to the Committee on Finance.